bunq/sdk_php/README.md

 See [`tinker/BunqLib`](https://github.com/bunq/tinker_php/blob/05a38a2660e6f6db1f7efc9b915f0131c172c230/src/BunqLib.php#L240-L245)

 #### Reading objects
-To use the read method you must pass the identifier of the object to read (ID or UUID) expect for the endpoints User, UserPerson, UserCompany and monetary account.
-As the SDK will use default ids if not passed.
+To use the read method you must pass the identifier of the object to read (ID or UUID) except for the endpoints `User`, `UserPerson`, `UserCompany` and `Monetary Account`.
+The SDK will use the default IDs when none are passed.
 For all other endpoints you must pass the identifier.

 This type of calls always returns a model.